xregistry/spec/core/spec.md

 }
 ```

-When the HTTP body contains the Resource's content document, then any xRegistry
+When the HTTP body contains the Resource's document, then any xRegistry
 metadata MUST appear as HTTP headers and the request MUST adhere to the
 following: